jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 ### Layout Contents
 Layouts are primarily sets of column visibility and order; they **do not include styling functions** (e.g. Conditional Styles) **nor do they include searching or filtering functions**.

-However Layouts do include a number of important properties column sorting, grouping, aggregation and pivoting information in their definitions w
+However Layouts do include a number of important properties including:

+* column visibility

+* column order

+* sorting info - multiple columns can be sorted

+* columns widths

+* pinned column details

+* row grouping details

+* aggregation info (e.g. which columns will display an aggregation number in a grouped row)

+* pivoting information

 ### Creating Layouts
 Layouts are created in 2 ways:

-* visually through the Layout Editor which allows for the selection (and order) of visible columns, sorting, grouping, aggregrating and pivoting.
+* visually in the Layout Editor which allows for the selection (and order) of visible columns, sorting, grouping, aggregrating and pivoting.

 * defined in [Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_layoutstate_.layoutstate.html) - with the ability to provide full sorting, grouping and pivoting details